 At TAB we take our responsible gambling commitments seriously.
 If you are having an issue with your gambling, then self-exclusion may be an effective way to manage your gambling issues.

-In order to self-exclude from our online products, you are required to submit a Self-Exclusion Notice.
+If you are an existing customer – In order to self-exclude your account from our online products, please complete and submit the Self-Exclusion Notice form.
 This can be completed online within your Account area within Self-Manage and following the prompts.
 Select the ‘Set Up’ button below to start.

-If gambling has become a problem for you, we encourage you to also consider seeking self-exclusion from any other betting agencies that you may have accounts with.
+If gambling has become a problem for you, we encourage you to also consider seeking self-exclusion from any other betting agencies that you may have accounts with by completing and submitting the Self exclusion notice – sports bookmaker/betting exchange operator form to Licensing NT.
 If you require assistance in excluding from accounts, Gambling Help are able to assist.

 If you feel you may be experiencing problems with your gambling, there are services available to assist you.